Algorithmic garden design tool, website, unlimited Editions.

 Pollinators see colours differently from us, forage in different ways, and emerge in different seasons to each other.
 As a result, a garden designed for them may look quite different from a garden designed for us.

-The first Pollinator Pathmaker Edition Gardens - a 55m permanent installation at the Eden Project, Cornwall, and eleven meandering beds in Kensington Gardens, London, commissioned by the Serpentine - are now open to the public, with more large-scale gardens to follow around the world.
+The first Pollinator Pathmaker Editions - a 55m permanent installation at the Eden Project, Cornwall, and eleven meandering beds in Kensington Gardens, London, commissioned by the Serpentine - are now open to the public, with more large-scale gardens to follow around the world.